Skip to content

 );

-• You want to connect a runtime check to Maybe or Result pipelines using toFilter or toResult.
+• Integrating with Pipelines: You want to feed assertions directly into Maybe or Result flows using toFilter or toResult.